Night Flight (TV series)

-Night Flight is an online visual-arts magazine and variety television show that originated on cable TV network USA Network.
-It originally aired from 1981 to 1988 before moving to syndication in the early 1990s.
-The show relaunched online on nightflight.com in 2015 with original episodes that can be streamed on the subscription channel Night Flight Plus.
-In April 2018, it returned to cable television as a short form (15-minute) program airing late Friday nights/early Saturday mornings on the network IFC.
-It includes a mix of mainstream and alternative music videos, artist interviews, B movies, documentaries, short films, stand-up comedy and animation.
+Night Flight is an eclectic variety television show that originated on cable TV network USA Network.

+It originally aired from 1981 to 1988 before moving to syndication in the early 1990s, and relaunched strictly online in 2015 with original episodes that can be streamed on the subscription channel Night Flight Plus.
+In April 2018, the series returned to cable television as a short form (15-minute) program airing late Friday nights/early Saturday mornings on the network IFC.

+Night Flight includes a mix of music videos from mainstream and more obscure artists, artist interviews, B movies, documentaries, short films, stand-up comedy and animation.

 History

 Jeff Franklin (head of American Talent International) and Stuart S. Shapiro (head of International Harmony) approached USA Network about developing Night Flight in February 1981.

 A new series that defied conventional formats and easy categorization was an acceptable risk to USA, and it aired the first episode of Night Flight on June 5, 1981.
 The timing was a deliberate move to exploit the 1981 Writers Guild of America strike, which had halted production on NBC's highly popular program Saturday Night Live.

 Episodes originally lasted four hours each, and aired in the late-night programming block after 11:00 PM Eastern Time on Friday and Saturday nights.
 The final original broadcast of Night Flight aired December 30, 1988; it was replaced with the programs Camp Midnite and USA Up All Night starring Gilbert Gottfried, starting the following week.

 In 1990, Night Flight was revived in syndication.
 New episodes were produced for three seasons until 1992, when the program reverted to selected reruns of episodes from the USA Network years hosted by Tom Juarez.
 These “best of” shows were aired as late as 1996.

 In 2015, the series found a new life on NightFlight.com.
 In addition to the original series, it features new short and feature films, as well as curated YouTube and Vimeo clips.
 A subscription service called Night Flight Plus launched in March 2016 which allows viewers to pay a monthly or annual fee for access to full segments of the show.

 In 2018, a new Night Flight program began airing on IFC as a 15-minute series.
 It mixes highlights from the original series with surreal footage taken from films, television and the Internet.